 There are a bewildering array of supplements associated with improved heart health, and it can be difficult to know which one is best for you, so I’d always suggest seeking advice from a healthcare practitioner rather than taking a random cocktail of supplements and hoping for the best.
 But I’d like to highlight a couple of key supplements that may provide some benefits for cardiovascular health:

 We’ve already mentioned healthy fats in our diet, but for some it can be a challenge to ensure that dietary sources provide enough for our needs.
-Linolenic acid has been positively associated with cardiovascular health and balanced cholesterol levels9, and so again, practitioner will be delighted to know that we include a capsule of linolenic acid in our ‘For your cholesterol’ making it an all-round supplement to help support a hard-working heart.
+Alpha-linolenic acid has been positively associated with cardiovascular health and balanced cholesterol levels9, and so again, practitioners will be delighted to know that our easy to use, one-a-day powder sachet of ‘For Cholesterol’ includes vitamin B1 and ALA, making it an all-round supplement to help support a hard-working heart.